 In accordance with international anti-money-laundering and terrorist finance laws and regulations applicable in Luxembourg, professionals in the finance industry are subject to requirements aimed at preventing the use of undertakings for collective investment for the purposes of money laundering or terrorist finance.
-One result of these provisions is that the SICAV, EFA or any duly authorised person must in principle identify the subscriber in accordance with Luxembourg laws and regulations.
-The SICAV, EFA or any other duly authorised person may require the subscriber to provide any document or information deemed necessary to complete this identification.
+One result of these provisions is that the SICAV, UI efa S.A. or any duly authorised person must in principle identify the subscriber in accordance with Luxembourg laws and regulations.
+The SICAV, UI efa S.A. or any other duly authorised person may require the subscriber to provide any document or information deemed necessary to complete this identification.

-EFA may require investors to provide any documents it deems necessary to carry out such identification.
-EFA may at any time require additional documentation in order to comply with applicable legal and regulatory requirements, including but not limited to the NCD Act (as defined in chapter "17.
+UI efa S.A. may require investors to provide any documents it deems necessary to carry out such identification.
+UI efa S.A. may at any time require additional documentation in order to comply with applicable legal and regulatory requirements, including but not limited to the NCD Act (as defined in chapter "17.
 Taxation of the SICAV and of shareholders").

 In the event of a delay or failure to provide the required documents or information, the application for subscription (or, where applicable, transfer) may be refused by the SICAV, by the Central Administration or by any authorised person and the application for redemption or conversion may be refused if the application is delayed.
-Neither the SICAV, EFA nor any other authorised person shall be held liable for (1) refusing to accept a subscription request, (2) a delay in processing a request or (3) a decision to suspend payment relating to an accepted request if the investor has not provided the required documents or information or has provided incomplete documents or information.
+Neither the SICAV, UI efa S.A. nor any other authorised person shall be held liable for (1) refusing to accept a subscription request, (2) a delay in processing a request or (3) a decision to suspend payment relating to an accepted request if the investor has not provided the required documents or information or has provided incomplete documents or information.